-The objects on other screens are not added.
+Objects on other screens are not added.

-lv_conf.h) the followings happen:
+lv_conf.h) the following happens:

-Takes the first joined area, if it's smaller than the draw buffer, then simply render the area's content into the draw buffer.
+Takes the first joined area, if it's smaller than the draw buffer, then simply renders the area's content into the draw buffer.
 If the area doesn't fit into the buffer, draw as many lines as possible to the draw buffer.